 The damage caused by damp is more than just aesthetic.
 It can lead to the structural deterioration of plaster and brickwork, rotting of timber frames and the rusting of steel and iron fasteners.

 If it’s left untreated the damage can be costly to repair and due to the nature of the damage caused by damp it is likely that replastering and redecoration will be needed – a further expense.
-If you’re buying a property be sure to get a Chartered Surveyor to do a HomeBuyer Report to make you aware if there is a damp problem that would need further investigation from an industry specialist.
+If you’re buying a property be sure to get a Chartered Surveyor to do a HomeBuyer Report (Level 2 Survey) to make you aware if there is a damp problem that would need further investigation from an industry specialist.
 This will give you an opportunity to reopen price negotiations with the seller and possibly reconsider your purchase.

 Each type of damp has a different treatment to control the problem.
 To diagnose which kind of damp is affecting your home a damp survey will need to be completed.
 Inappropriate damp treatment can be both expensive and potentially cause further damage to buildings, so it’s important to ensure you’re getting expert advice from a professional damp surveyor.